dinhomathias/Amc/Transition-guide-to-Version-11.0.md

 In version 12 of `python-telegram-bot`, `use_context` will default to `True`.
 This means that your old handlers using pass_ will stop working.
 It also means that after upgrading to version 12, you can remove `use_context=True` from your `Updater` if you so desire.

 # Custom handlers
 This part is only relavant if you've developed custom handlers, that subclass `telegram.ext.Handler`.
 To support the new context based callbacks, add a method called `collect_additional_context` to your handler.
-The method receives a `CallbackContext` object, and should add whatever extra context is needed (at least everything that could be added via `pass_` arguments before).
+The method receives a `CallbackContext` object and whatever is return by `check_update()`, and should add whatever extra context is needed (at least everything that could be added via `pass_` arguments before).
 Note that `job_queue, update_queue, chat_data, user_data` is automatically added by the base `Handler`.

+***
+# Handler changes
+We made some changes to the behavior of some handlers.
+Listed below are the changes notable to you and maybe requires some action in your code.

+## CommandHandler
+From now on `CommandHandler` will only respond to [valid bot commands](https://core.telegram.org/bots#commands).
+It will raise `ValueError` when an invalid command is given as the `command` argument.
+If you previously used commands not considered valid by @botfather, you can use the new [PrefixHandler](#prefixhandler) instead.

+## PrefixHandler
+Newly added is the `PrefixHandler`. [read the docs ](https://python-telegram-bot.readthedocs.io/en/stable/telegram.ext.prefixhandler.html) for more details on it's use and implementation.

 ***
 # Filters in handlers
 Using a list of filters in a handler like below has been deprecated for a while now.
 Version 11 removes the ability completely.
 ``` python